Drag and drop website builders like Wix, Weebly, and SquareSpace are not suitable for your business.

 You shouldn’t use them yourself.
 And you should make sure you’re not hiring some web design chop shop that uses them either.

 These drag and drop web builders have ads everywhere.
-Their pitch is misleading and sets improper expectations in the market.
+But, unfortunately, their pitch is misleading and sets improper expectations in the market.

 I’m going to pick apart one in detail.
 It’s not worth it for us to do a deep dive on all of them.
 You shouldn’t use any of them.
-We’ll do a deep dive on one company to prove a point.
+Instead, we’ll do a deep dive on one company to prove a point.

 Things we’ll discuss: